Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 Before you decide if it is time to raise your freelance rate, it is important for you to understand how your rate should be calculated.
 You may not know exactly how you should calculate your hourly rate.

 In some cases, you might actually get paid per project instead of per time.
-The good news is that there are tools available that can help you if you are wondering, “how to calculate my freelance rate?”
+The good news is that there are tools available that can help you if you are wondering, “How do I calculate my freelance rate?”

 Using a freelance hourly rate calculator can help you do that.
-Now, it is important to take a look at some of the reasons why you may need to raise your freelance rates.
+Now, it is important to look at why you may need to raise your freelance rates.

 See Related: How to Register as a Freelancer?